 Grand Valley has partnered with respected multi-national corporations that hire qualified graduates to fill engineering positions in their U.S. and international operations.

 This program is open to both domestic and international applicants.
-International students will need to obtain an international driver's license from their country.

 Students interested in the IGF program should indicate this interest in their application essay and mention the specific IGF opportunities of interest to them, chosen from the list at "becoming a graduate assistant."

 After each application is completed and submitted, it will be reviewed by professors and representatives of the IGF sponsoring companies.

 During the review, a telephone conversation with an applicant may also be arranged.
 Either way, an admission decision is rapidly made.

 Partner companies.
 In today’s global economy, companies need an increasing number of reliable science and engineering professionals with advanced degrees, who are attuned to industry needs and comfortable in international and intercultural settings.
 The problem has been to locate and develop those professionals effectively and efficiently.